 DON’T make flannel rag quilts.
 The loose fibers, even after laundering, pose a choking hazard.

 DO only SINGLE layer fleece blankets.
 We have very few recipient locations that can use double-layer fleece.
-See instructions for single layer blanket directions.
+See instructions for single layer blanket directions on the Instructions & Resources for Blankets page under the tab titled "~No-Sew Fleece~".

 DOremove selvage before the blanket is tabbed.